resheku/my-awesome/README.md

 - [kynan/nbstripout](https://github.com/kynan/nbstripout) - strip output from Jupyter and IPython notebooks
 - [laike9m/Cyberbrain](https://github.com/laike9m/Cyberbrain) - Python debugging, redefined.
 - [lamby/django-lint](https://github.com/lamby/django-lint) - Tool to lint Django applications and projects
-- [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
 - [lark-parser/lark](https://github.com/lark-parser/lark) - Lark is a parsing toolkit for Python, built with a focus on ergonomics, performance and modularity.
 - [lavie/runlike](https://github.com/lavie/runlike) - Given an existing docker container, prints the command line necessary to run a copy of it.
 - [lebinh/ngxtop](https://github.com/lebinh/ngxtop) - Real-time metrics for nginx server